openMetadataInitiative/openMINDS_core/CONTRIBUTING.md

 for the NWB:N format, which uses HDF5 as its container (which means that a generic HDF-5 reader will be able to read such a file).
 You can also follow the same principle if you want to highlight the base media type of the specific content type.

-Where a standard media type does exist, but there are standard sub-types which don’t have their own specific media type (e.g. TIFF), we suggest extending the existing content type, e.g.
+Where a standard media type does exist, but there are standard sub-types that don’t have their own specific media type (e.g. TIFF), we suggest extending the existing content type, e.g.

     image/tiff.multichannel
     image/tiff.multipage